klaushauschild1984/selenium-toys/README.md

 ## Supported test backends

 There is no hard dependency to only one test backend like [TestNG](http://testng.org) or [JUnit](http://junit.org).
 Extend and use `SeleniumTestNGTests` if you prefer TestNG.
-Extend and use `SeleniumJUnit4Tests` if you a JUnit4 guy.
+Extend and use `SeleniumJUnit4Tests` if you are a JUnit4 guy.

 ## Screenshot compare